Lady Gaga videography

 In 2013, Gaga released her third album Artpop, with "Applause" as its lead single, whose music video includes artistic and complex scenes.
 The 11-minute video for "G.U.Y." was filmed at the Hearst Castle, and features cameos from Andy Cohen and The Real Housewives of Beverly Hills stars.
 In 2014, Gaga released a jazz album with Tony Bennett called Cheek to Cheek, which generated four studio videos showing the album's recording process.
 In 2015, she released the music video for "Til It Happens to You", a song about campus rape in the United States.
 Her fifth studio album, Joanne, was released in 2016, and the music video for its lead single, "Perfect Illusion", was shot in the desert with a story that continues in her subsequent videos "Million Reasons", "John Wayne", and "Joanne".
 Gaga's sixth studio album Chromatica (2020) spawned the music video for the lead single "Stupid Love", followed by "Rain on Me", which features Ariana Grande.
 She also released a short film for "911", which focuses on a variety of surreal hallucination she has after getting involved in a serious car accident.
-As part of Love for Sale's (2021) promotion, Gaga and Bennett released many studio videos shot during recording sessions of each song.
+As part of Love for Sale's (2021) promotion, Gaga and Bennett released numerous studio videos shot during recording sessions of each song.

 Gaga has appeared in television shows, including in guest judging roles in American Idol and So You Think You Can Dance, as well as starring in an episode of The Simpsons.
 She is also featured in several movies and commercials, and has held two Thanksgiving television specials—A Very Gaga Thanksgiving (2011) and Lady Gaga and the Muppets Holiday Spectacular (2013).
 Gaga starred in the fifth season of the horror anthology series American Horror Story, entitled Hotel (2015–2016), for which she won a Golden Globe Award for Best Actress – Miniseries or Television Film.
 She also appeared in its sixth season, entitled Roanoke (2016).
 Gaga was later the focus of the 2017 documentary Gaga: Five Foot Two, which explored the creation of Joanne and her preparation for the Super Bowl LI halftime show.
 She went onto star as a singer named Ally in the successful musical romantic drama A Star Is Born (2018) alongside Bradley Cooper.
 For her work, Gaga was nominated for an Academy Award, a BAFTA Award, a Golden Globe Award and a Screen Actors Guild Award for Best Actress, while winning the Critics' Choice and National Board of Review awards.
 Her second leading role was in the biographical crime film House of Gucci, released in 2021.
-Gaga will co-star in Joker: Folie à Deux, which is scheduled for release on October 4, 2024.
+Gaga co-starred in Joker: Folie à Deux, which was released in 2024.